-Speaking of Norway, it’s not difficult to imagine a picturesque landscape with dense green forests, impressive fjords and mountains.
+Speaking of Norway, it’s not difficult to imagine a picturesque landscape with dense green forests, impressive fjords, and mountains.
 Against such wonderful scenery, it’s easy to forget that man can be artistic as well.
-That’s why many visitors were left surprised to discover that Oslo’s cultural scene is so abundant, with museums and galleries rivalling any metropolis in Europe.
+That’s why many visitors were left surprised to discover that Oslo’s cultural scene is so abundant, with museums and galleries rivaling any metropolis in Europe.

 When visiting Oslo today, you might be surprised by the number of cultural attractions in the city.
-Whether you are a history admirer, an art enthusiast, an explorer or even a fan of architecture, chances are there is a place that meets your desire.
-Most sights are clustered around the city centre, near the Vigeland Park and on Bygdøy Peninsula.
+Whether you are a history admirer, an art enthusiast, an explorer, or even a fan of architecture, chances are there is a place that meets your desire.
+Most sights are clustered around the city center, near the Vigeland Park and on Bygdøy Peninsula.

 Considering this park as his lifework, Gustav was also responsible for the sculpture installation and the architectural layout of the entire area.
-The statues are allocated to five units along an axis, including the Main Gate, the Bridge, the Fountain, the Monolith plateau and the Wheel of Life.
-Inside the park, you will also find the Vigeland Museum dedicated to the renown artist.
-It comprises of his atelier, a personal library and several works of art.
+The statues are allocated to five units along an axis, including the Main Gate, the Bridge, the Fountain, the Monolith plateau, and the Wheel of Life.
+Inside the park, you will also find the Vigeland Museum dedicated to the artist.
+It comprises his atelier, a personal library, and several works of art.

-Located in the south-eastern part of the city, Bygdøy Peninsula is home to three of Oslo’s most popular museums: the Norwegian Museum of Cultural History, the Viking Ship Museum and the Fram Musem.
-The first one, as its name implies, depicts the life of Norwegians in the centuries pasts.
-It’s the country’s largest open-air museum, consisting of more than 140 structures from the 17th and 18th century.
+Located in the south-eastern part of the city, Bygdøy Peninsula is home to three of Oslo’s most popular museums: the Norwegian Museum of Cultural History, the Viking Ship Museum, and the Fram Musem.
+The first one, as its name implies, depicts the life of Norwegians in the centuries past.
+It’s the country’s largest open-air museum, consisting of more than 140 structures from the 17th and 18th centuries.
 The highlight of the museum is, however, the restored stave church which was built in the 12th century.

 - Oslo is covered by an excellent public transport system.
 You can reach nearly everywhere by either bus or trams.